contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/05_expressions/01_overview.md

 Expressions allow you to get and transform existing data from:
 - a context,
 - requests stored in a repository,
-- the last response on/to the stored requests (if a response exists)
+- the last response on/to the stored requests (if a response exists).

 You can put expressions in:
 - URL,